Minotaur (comics): Dario Agger

-Agger and Roxxon later take interest in Weapon H after he kills the Ur-Wendigo and use the Brood and a specially-grown Man-Thing spiked with the DNA of Groot to attack him.
-While battling Weapon H, Agger explains that he seeks to harness the energy of Weirdworld, which could power the entirety of Earth for up to one million years.
-After Witch Queen Morgan le Fay mind-controls Weapon H, Agger battles her to save Weirdworld.
-In the aftermath, Agger plans to manipulate Hulk and Wolverine into battling Weapon H.

-Dario Agger and Roxxon collaborate with Baron Zemo in a plan to make the Hydra-occupied Bagalia be recognized as an independent nation by having Mandarin be the public face for Bagalia.

-Dario Agger was hinted in a discussion between the Leader and former Weapon X scientist Aliana Alba as someone who wants Weapon H dead.
+Dario Agger is the CEO of Roxxon Energy Corporation.
+As a child, his family owned a small island in the Aegean Sea which was attacked by gunmen.
+Agger fled to a small cave in which he found a statue and prayed for revenge, unknowingly making a pact with an unknown dark god.
+He strives to make as much money as possible regardless of the effects on the environment and uses Roxxon's vast financial resources to avoid the consequences of his actions.
+One of his most frequent critics is S.H.I.E.L.D. environmental agent Rosalind Solomon.
+When Solomon learns that Agger and Roxxon have mined ice from Europa and are planning to sell it for profit, she decides to have Thor bring ice from Jotunheim and give it away for free.
+Agger brushes off Thor's interference at first.
+Thor decides to combat Roxxon directly, destroying several factories with lightning.
+Agger angrily asks his lawyers what they should do.
+When his lawyers do not give a satisfactory answer, Agger feeds them to bears.

+While Thor is away helping the Avengers, Agger enacts revenge on him for destroying his factories by building a floating island full of factories above Broxton, Oklahoma, which heavily pollutes the town.
+When Thor arrives, Agger and his remaining lawyers file a lawsuit for destroying Roxxon's factories and with an injunction that forbade him from entering Broxton.
+Thor is undeterred and sneaks into Broxton, but is confronted by Agger, Ulik, and a group of trolls, with the trolls killing Agger's remaining lawyers.
+Agger reveals his identity as the Minotaur to Thor and explains that his ultimate goal is to exploit Earth's natural resources before moving on to a new area.
+The Trolls are defeated by the Asgardians and S.H.I.E.L.D., but Ulik flees and Broxton is left in ruins.
+Agger pleads ignorance to the incident.

-During The War of the Realms storyline, Minotaur was present with Malekith as he begins his invasion on Midgard.
-Minotaur and Roxxon later take over Antarctica.
+During The War of the Realms storyline, Minotaur and Roxxon take over Antarctica.
 During the fight at Roxxon's Antarctica HQ, Minotaur fights Jane Foster and Roz Solomon.
-When Dario's Minotaur identity is exposed, Roxxon's stocks end up in a free fall.
+When Agger's Minotaur identity is exposed, Roxxon's stocks end up in a free fall.
 However, Agger avoids prosecution by claiming that he was coerced into helping in Malekith's invasion.

-In The Immortal Hulk, Minotaur allies with Xemnu, who later attacks and deforms him after he objects to his plan to transform others into Xemnu hybrids.
-Leader later speaks through Rick Jones and tells him to leave Hulk to him.

-In The Immortal Thor, Agger restores his body using a machine created by Roxxon scientist Dr. Lamarr, but retains a skull-like head and hoof-like hands in his Minotaur form.
-He allies with Enchantress and Executioner after buying out the in-comics version of Marvel Comics and arranging to have Keep become Roxxon's version of Thor.
-After Keep died in battle against Thor, Minotaur was betrayed by Enchantress and killed by Executioner.
+In The Immortal Hulk, Minotaur allies with Xemnu, who attacks and deforms him after he objects to his plan to transform others into Xemnu hybrids.
+In The Immortal Thor, Dario Agger restores his body using a machine created by Roxxon scientist Dr. Lamarr, but retains a skull-like head and hoof-like hands in his Minotaur form.
+He allies with Enchantress and Executioner after arranging to have Keep become Roxxon's version of Thor.
+After Keep died in battle against Thor, Minotaur is betrayed by Enchantress and killed by Executioner.
+Lamarr resurrects Agger with a combination of blood sacrifice and a special machine.

-Lamarr later resurrects Agger with a combination of blood sacrifice and a special machine.
-Agger hires Grey Gargoyle, King Cobra, Mister Hyde, and Radioactive Man to attack Thor.
-He also has Mr. Lowry fabricate the information about "Dario Agger Jr." in his plans to retake Roxxon.